An Accurate Comprehensive Approach to Substructure: IV. Dynamical Friction: DF on the SUBHALO POPULATION

-Having determined $\mu\DF{}_{\rm [M\h,t\h]}(r\ff,\clM\ff)$, we must simply plug it into equation (\ref{firsttermnew}) in order to obtain the radial abundance of subhaloes with $\clM\ff$.
-Then, integrating the latter over $r\ff$, we are led to the subhalo MF in ordinary haloes with DF.
-Of course, since the subhalo in of purely accreting halos was identical to that found without DF, so will also be the subhalo MF of ordinary halos derived from it.
-And the same procedure above will lead to the scaled subhalo number density profile of ordinary haloes with DF.
-Since that in purely accreting haloes depends on subhalo mass, the same reasoning as for the subhalo MF suggests that the scaled number density profile with DF should also depend on subhalo mass and be slightly steeper for more massive subhaloes.
-However, as shown in Figure \ref{f4}, this effect is insignificant now.
-The reason for this is that the average over the formation time of haloes gives more weight to large times (see the factor $M(t)/M\h$ in the second term on the right of eq.~[\ref{one3}]) where the only non-scrambled subhaloes are recent arrivals with little time to suffer significant DF.
+Having determined $\mu\DF{}_{\rm [M\h,t\h]}(r\ff,\clM\ff)$, we must plug it in equation (\ref{firsttermnew}) in order to obtain the formation time-averaged abundance of evolved subhaloes having suffered stripping and DF, ${\cal N}\rfin(r\ff,\clM\ff)$.
+Then, integrating the latter quantity over $r\ff$, we are led to the formation time-averaged subhalo MF in ordinary haloes with DF and, following the same procedure as for purely accreting haloes, to their scaled subhalo number density profiles.
+Of course, since the subhalo MF of purely accreting haloes is almost identical to that found without DF, so should also be the subhalo MF of ordinary haloes with DF derived from it.
+On the contrary, since the scaled subhalo number density profile with DF in purely accreting haloes depends on subhalo mass, we might expect the same behaviour in ordinary haloes averaged over their formation times.
+However, as shown in Figure \ref{f4}, the scrambling produced in haloes with different formation times fully erases the difference between subhaloes of distinct masses and even between the distinct $M$-$c$ relation used to derive them.

-We thus see that DF has a negligible effect on the subhalo MF and radial distribution of ordinary haloes {\it when averaged over their halo formation times}.
-But that is not true, of course, for haloes {\it formed in specific time intervals}.
-To obtain the latter we should apply the same procedure above, but using the formation time PDF, $n(t)$, multiplied by the suited top-hat window defining the desired formation time interval (see Paper III).
-Then, the effects of DF would be substantially more marked for haloes formed long time ago where DF would have more time to proceed.
+All previous results referred to ordinary haloes of fixed mass averaged over all their formation times.
+To obtain the subhalo MF and radial distribution in ordinary haloes formed in specific time intervals we should simply apply the same procedure, but with the formation time PDF, $n(t)$, multiplied by the suited top-hat window defining the desired time interval (see Paper III).
+In this case, the effects of DF would be substantially more marked for haloes formed long time ago than formed recently because DF would have had more time to proceed.
 Specifically, the earlier haloes would form, the closer their properties would be to those of purely accreting haloes.
-It is thus unsurprising that, in the MW-mass halo A in the Level 1 Aquarius simulation analysed by \citet{Hea16}, substrucure was well described by our results for purely accreting haloes (Paper II), except for the radial distribution of massive subhaloes, which are better described by the results derived in Section \ref{PA}.